 Holistic Nutrition Schools in San Francisco

 A few schools in the San Francisco area offer programs in holistic health, which includes courses in holistic nutrition.
-This article looks at two; one is very near the city, while the other is about 40 minutes from the city center.
 Following descriptions of the schools and their relevant programs, there is a table of statistics about each of them, such as enrollment, tuition, the percentage of undergraduates who receive financial aid and the graduation rate.
 This information could be helpful to individuals who are considering which school to attend.

-- San Francisco State University (SFSU) is about nine miles from downtown San Francisco.
-It offers ng a minor in holistic health as well as a full certificate program in the field.
+- San Francisco State University (SFSU) offers a minor in holistic health as well as a full certificate program in the field.

-- John F. Kennedy University, 30 miles from downtown San Francisco in Pleasant Hill, offers a master's degree in holistic health education that includes study of holistic nutrition.
+- John F. Kennedy University, 22 miles from downtown San Francisco in Pleasant Hill, offers a master's degree in holistic health education that includes studies of holistic nutrition.

 Find schools that offer these popular programs